Organize a

 How to Run a Successful Community Event

-- Generating 100% participation is a goal.
-Your event can be a great team-building activity!
+• Generating 100% participation is a great goal.
+Your event can be a team-building activity!

-3. Promote your community event.
+3. Promote your community event

-- Send a description of your event (including who, what, where, when, contact information and a link to your website, if applicable), at least two weeks before the event.
+• Send a description of your event (including who, what, where, when, contact information, and a link to your website, if applicable), at least two weeks before the event.
 We’ll post it on our website and social media.

-- Track your success, send out emails and post updates to keep everyone excited and involved.Drop off your food and fund raising donations at:
+• Track your success, send out emails, and post updates to keep everyone excited and involved.
+Drop off your food and fundraising donations at:

-4. Drop off your food and fund raising donations.
+4. Drop off your donations

 Please bring your donations to: